Frehtzio/Sudoku_gui/README.md

 components contain the childs frames that are used by the parent frames.
 ### Backend
 In the backend, there is backtracking, which is the algorithm used by the program to solve sudoku puzzles.
+## Sqlachemy and sqlite3:

+I needed three tables for my database:

+- First, table board.
+Where I put, id_board, board_made, notice that id_board must be a primary key here.

+-Second, table solved.
+I put solved_id, cell_idx, cell_text, board_id,unsolved_id is a primary key,cell_idx is the position of a 9*9 (roc,column),cell_text,
+is the value of the cell,board_id is the foreign key of id_board

+-Three, is the same as second but with few changes